- Log in

 But in the end, the data drives their decisions, not their feelings.
 If you’re using your gut instead of the data, you are likely blind to the true factors why your prospects are churning and sales team is not continually improving.

-Sales team leaders need to leverage sales automation, data analysis, and past performance to drive new closed deals and improve your team performance.
+Sales team leaders need to leverage sales process automation, data analysis, and past performance to drive new closed deals and improve your team performance.
 Lay your instincts to rest, and utilize your sales tools to make the best decisions for your team.

 One tangible way you can do this as a leader is in sales forecasting.
 Often times, leaders will forecast sales benchmarks and quotas using their instincts, not data.
 These inevitably leads to problems such as